Efficient Nested Simulation Experiment Design via the Likelihood Ratio Method: Numerical Studies

 \section{Numerical Studies}

-In this section, we present two numerical examples to demonstrate the performance of the proposed nested simulation experiment design.
-For both examples, we adopt the following common settings: \begin{itemize} \item \textit{Optimal design}: Our proposed design with different settings of $M$.
-The optimal sampling and pooling decisions are obtained by solving~\eqref{prob:LP} by setting $N=M$, which is shown to give the best convergence rate for all performance measures we consider in Section~\ref{sec:asymptotics}.
-Let the minimized simulation budget in our design be $\Gamma$.
+In this section, we present three numerical examples to demonstrate the performance of the proposed optimal design.
+The following experiment designs are compared: \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt] \item \emph{Optimal design}: Given the outer scenarios, the optimal sampling and pooling decisions are obtained by solving~\eqref{prob:LP} with $N=M$.
+Let $\Gamma$ denote the minimized simulation budget in our optimal design.
+We emphasize again that $N$ is only a benchmark number of inner replications for setting the ESS constraints in~\eqref{prob:LP}.
+The optimal design does not run $N$ inner replications in each scenario.

-\item \textit{Standard design}: The standard nested simulation, where the outer and inner sample sizes are set according to the asymptotically optimal allocation, i.e., $M = \lceil\Gamma^{2/3}\rceil$ and $N = \lceil\Gamma^{1/3}\rceil$, respectively.

-\item \textit{Standard design}$^{+}$: The standard nested simulation that adopts the same $M$ outer scenarios and $N$ used in the optimal design; the total budget is $MN$, which tends to be much larger than $\Gamma$.
-This design sets a benchmark for our optimal design.
+\item \emph{SNS}$^{+}$: Standard nested simulation design with the same $M$ outer scenarios as the optimal design and {$N=M$, which results in the total budget of $MN=M^2$. {SNS}$^{+}$ sets a benchmark for the precision requirement for the optimal design as the latter shows the same MSE convergence rate as the standard nested simulation when $N$ is set to $M$.}

+\item \emph{SNS}: Standard nested simulation design that consumes the same simulation budget $\Gamma$ as the optimal design.
+Following the recommendations in~\cite{gordy2010}, we set $M = \lceil\Gamma^{2/3}\rceil$ and $N = \lceil\Gamma^{1/3}\rceil$, respectively.
+The SNS design's simulation budget may be slightly higher than the optimal design's due to the ceiling function.

-\item \textit{Regression}: A regression approach that fits a model by sampling $\Gamma$ initial design points and running one replication at each as in~\cite{broadie2015}.
+\item \emph{Regression}: Pooling based on a linear regression model; as recommended by~\cite{broadie2015}, we sample $\Gamma$ initial design points and run one replication at each to fit the model.
 We chose different basis functions to suit each example.
-Once the model is fitted, it is evaluated at the same $M$ outer scenarios of the optimal design to compute the performance measures. \end{itemize}
+The fitted model is evaluated at the same $M$ outer scenarios used in the optimal design to compute the performance measures. \end{itemize}

-The first example is a portfolio risk management problem, where the objective is to evaluate risk measures of the future portfolio value due to the fluctuations of {the price of} the underlying asset.
-We compute all four performance measures discussed in Section~\ref{sec:asymptotics} from each of the four experiment designs and compare their MSEs.
-We found that the nested statistics computed from the optimal design have smaller MSEs for all performance measures than those from the regression.
-The standard design consistently performs worse than both.